 A great product always solves a real problem.
 It’s not solving a soft problem or a nice to have problem, but a real problem.
 I think another thing, is that a great product helps a customer do one thing before they do another.
 And then lastly, it’s a word that’s thrown around a lot, but it’s delight.
 There must be magic and delight to great products that solve problems in innovative ways.
 So those are my three most important attributes of a great product.

 I love the blog Stratechery!
 That’s an amazing blog.
 It’s a newsletter that I subscribe to it but it contains an incredible analysis on the tech sector and strategies that businesses use.
 I find it gives me so much insight into where the industry is going, and the moves that the companies are making.
 In addition, there is an incredible book by Dan Ariely called Predictably Irrational, about the hidden forces that shape our decisions.
 Dan talks about how humans are not rational creatures that make irrational decisions.
 Instead, he argues that we’re actually irrational.
 He goes on to break down a lot of human psyche psychology and it’s a fascinating read.
-It gives you some insights into the human condition in a very in a fun and engaging way.
+It gives you some insights into the human condition in a very fun and engaging way.